OJamals/mcp_server_manager/README.md

 # MCP Server Manager

 A command-line tool for managing Model Context Protocol (MCP) servers for Cursor IDE.
 Offers an intuitive interface to manage MCP servers, and a remote repository with over 50 MCP servers which can be installed with a single click!
-Pure python with debug code purposely left in, to give an idea of what's happening.
-So many of the issues and confusion with MCP is lack of contextual awareness.
-Using this tool to manage and test your MCP servers helps overcome that!
+Verbose logging, to give an idea of what's happening.
+Many issues and much confusion with MCP stems from lack of contextual awareness.
+Using this tool keeps you in control of every step of managing your MCP servers!

 ## Installation